 Disciple: True.
 God can do a miracle anytime he wants.
 But God doesn’t provide any new miracles as it is related to the word of God because the bible is complete, and God does not lie.

-Disciple: By that rational I cannot trust what you are saying since you also are human?
-You cant trust what your saying either.
+Disciple: By that rationale, I cannot trust what you are saying since you are also human.
+You can’t trust what you’re saying, either.
 It’s true people make mistakes, but it’s not true that all people always make mistakes.
-If we did we couldn’t trust anyone ever (this would include leaning on your own understanding).
+If we did, we couldn’t trust anyone (this would include leaning on your understanding).